Resilience - for teens

 - Practise thinking positive thoughts.
 Always be hopeful of your ability to get through, and that things will improve.

 How you can destroy your resilience

-All you need to do is to look at all the ways in which you can build your resilience then do the opposite!
+All you need to do to destroy your resilience is to look at all the ways in which you could build your resilience then do the opposite!

 - Don’t connect with others, allow them to help you, care about yourself, develop skills, be positive, face up to problems or have confidence in yourself.

 - Do put yourself down, give up, become a loner, neglect your body and mind, be miserable and unhappy.

 Then, like in a video game you will be knocked out by every obstacle and without the ‘power builders’ you will be out of the game.

 We need resilience to cope with the challenges life throws at us.
 Looking at how you have managed and survived past events can help you become more resilient at managing future events.